R-V-S/inlineCodeSuite/README.md

 * `name`: A string that can be used to target this instance of `InlineCodeSuite`.
 Adds an id of `inlineCodeSuite-{name}` to the container element, where `{name}` is "slugified" ("Hello World!!" => "hello-world")
 * `root`: The DOM object that the code suite will be attached to
 * `height` (optional): A string that defines the height of the code suite.
 Defaults to `300px`
-* `autoRun` (optional): A boolean that defines whether the preview pane updates automatically when editor content changes.
+* `autoRun` (optional): A boolean that defines whether code automatically runs when editor content changes.
+This is applies to all editor types, including HTML and CSS editor tabs.
 Defaults to `true`
+* `autoPreview` (optional): A boolean that defines whether the preview pane updates automatically when HTML and CSS editor tab content changes.
+Defaults to `true`.
+Use this if `autoRun` is set to `false` to prevent script tabs from auto-running, but you still want the preview to update automatically when HTML and CSS changes are made
 * `useLocalStorage` (optional): A boolean that determines whether or not editor content is stored and loaded from localStorage.
 Defaults to `true`
 * `editors`: An array of objects.
 Each object declares a new editor.
 Each editor object accepts the following properties:
   * `name`: The text that appears in the editor's tab